willroberts/minecraft-tools/README.md

     rcon> quit
     Disconnected.

+## Plaintext Passwords Warning

-Warning: The Minecraft RCON server API expects passwords in plaintext, so your
-         password will not be encrypted before being sent across the network.
+The Minecraft RCON server API expects passwords in plaintext, so your password will not be encrypted before being sent across the network.
 If you would like to keep your RCON password secure, consider using an SSH tunnel.